-NEPA was established to "encourage productive and enjoyable harmony" between humans and the environment; to promote efforts that will prevent or eliminate damage to the environment and biosphere and stimulate the health and welfare of people; and to enrich the understanding of the ecological systems and natural resources important to the Nation.1 To achieve these objectives, NEPA makes it the continuing policy of the Federal Government to use all practicable means and measures to create and maintain conditions under which humans and nature can exist in productive harmony and fulfill the social, economic, and other requirements of present and future generations of Americans.2 NEPA's policies are achieved, by preparing "detailed statements" to inform agency decision-making.3 In particular, well established judicial precedent holds that federal agencies are required to take a "hard look" at the potential environmental consequences of their actions through the NEPA process.4
+NEPA was established to "encourage productive and enjoyable harmony" between humans and the environment; to promote efforts that will prevent or eliminate damage to the environment and biosphere and stimulate the health and welfare of people; and to enrich the understanding of the ecological systems and natural resources important to the Nation (42 USC § 4321).
+To achieve these objectives, NEPA makes it the continuing policy of the federal government to use all practicable means and measures to create and maintain conditions under which humans and nature can exist in productive harmony and fulfill the social, economic, and other requirements of present and future generations (42 USC § 4331).
+NEPA's policies are achieved, by preparing "detailed statements" to inform agency decision-making (42 USC § 4332).
+In particular, well established judicial precedent holds that federal agencies are required to take a "hard look" at the potential environmental consequences of their actions through the NEPA process.1

-On July 16, 2020, the Council on Environmental Quality (CEQ) issued a final rule updating NEPA implementing regulations ("2020 Rule").5 The 2020 Rule went into effect on September 14, 2020, and it applies to any NEPA process begun after September 14, 2020.6 The NEPA process for evaluating Thurston County's incidental take permit request began on October 16, 2020, when a notice of intent to prepare an EIS was published in the Federal Register.7 Therefore, the procedural requirements of the 2020 Rule apply to analysis of Thurston County's incidental take permit request.
-The scope and depth of this NEPA analysis was not altered by the application of the 2020 Rule.
+In 2020, the CEQ issued a final rule updating NEPA implementing regulations (the "2020 Rule;" 85 Federal Register [FR] 43304, July 16, 2020).
+The 2020 Rule went into effect on September 14, 2020, and it applies to any NEPA process begun after September 14, 2020 (40 CFR § 1506.13).
+On October 7, 2021, CEQ published a notice of a proposed rule including a narrow set of proposed changes to the NEPA regulations.
+The NEPA process for evaluating Thurston County's incidental take permit request began on October 16, 2020, when a notice of intent to prepare an EIS was published in the Federal Register (85 FR 65861, October 16, 2020).
+Therefore, the procedural requirements of the 2020 Rule apply to analysis of Thurston County's incidental take permit request.
+The scope and depth of this NEPA analysis were not altered by the application of the 2020 Rule or the 2021 notice of proposed rulemaking.

-To the fullest extent possible, the USFWS interprets government policies, regulations, and public laws to require the generation of NEPA analysis that is appropriate in both scope and depth for use in informing agency decision-making.
+To the fullest extent possible, USFWS interprets government policies, regulations, and public laws to require the generation of NEPA analysis that is appropriate in both scope and depth for use in informing agency decision-making.

-The scope and depth of this NEPA analysis is intended to be consistent with:
+The scope and depth of this NEPA analysis are intended to be consistent with:

-- NEPA statutory requirements; - CEQ's NEPA regulations; - longstanding federal judicial and regulatory interpretations; - Department of the Interior NEPA regulations8 and guidance;9 and - Administration policies directing federal agencies to "listen to the science" when considering decisions that may have environmental consequences including, without limitation, climate change, public health, environmental justice, and economic consequences.10
+- NEPA statutory requirements; - CEQ's NEPA regulations; - Longstanding federal judicial and regulatory interpretations; - U.S. Department of the Interior NEPA regulations (43 CFR Part 46) and guidance (Secretarial Order No. 3399, Department-wide Approach to the Climate Crisis and Restoring Transparency and Integrity to the Decision-Making Process, April 16, 2021); and - Administration policies directing federal agencies to "listen to the science" when considering decisions that may have environmental consequences including, without limitation, climate change, public health, environmental justice, and economic consequences (Executive Order No. 13990, Protecting Public Health and the Environment and Restoring Science to Tackle the Climate Crisis, 86 FR 7037 [January 25, 2021]; and Executive Order 14008, Tackling the Climate Crisis at Home and Abroad, 86 FR 7619 [February 1, 2021]).

-In view of the above, this Draft EIS takes a hard look at the potential environmental consequences of each alternative, including the effects of those alternatives when combined with reasonably foreseeable future actions and environmental trends, to determine if significant impacts to the human environment would occur.
+In view of the above, this EIS takes a hard look at the potential environmental consequences of each alternative, including the effects of those alternatives when combined with reasonably foreseeable future actions and environmental trends, to determine if significant impacts to the human environment would occur.